hirotokatsumata/nawtilus/README.md

 the inverse probability weighting where propensity scores are estimated using estimating equations suitable for the parameter of interest.
-It also provides several tools for summarizing and checking the estimation results, including covariate balance check and an inverse probability weights plot.
+It also provides several tools for summarizing and checking the estimation results, including a covariate balance check and an inverse probability weights plot.

 <br>